Athlon projects the top 25 teams for 2019

 14. Penn State

 The Nittany Lions have won at least nine games in each of the last three seasons, and there's a good chance that streak extends to four in 2019.
 But in order to reach nine (or more) wins, Penn State has to find a replacement for quarterback Trace McSorley.
 Sophomore Sean Clifford played sparingly as McSorley's backup last season and is set for the starting role after Tommy Stevens transferred to Mississippi State.
 Clifford has a big-time arm, and the Nittany Lions have intriguing talent on the edge to utilize downfield.
-The best of the bunch is sophomore KJ Hamler (42 catches for 754 yards and five scores last season), with Jahan Dotson, Justin Shorter and transfers George Campbell (Florida State) and Weston Carr (Azusa Pacific) also poised to contribute.
+The best of the bunch is sophomore KJ Hamler (42 catches for 754 yards and five scores last season), with Jahan Dotson, Justin Shorter and transfer Weston Carr (Azusa Pacific) also poised to contribute.
 Tight end Pat Freiermuth caught 26 passes as a freshman last season and should be more involved in 2019.
 Miles Sanders left for the NFL after a terrific junior season, but the cupboard isn't bare at running back.
-Ricky Slade is likely to see the bulk of the carries, with Journey Brown, C.J.
-Holmes and freshmen Noah Cain and Devyn Ford rounding out a deep rotation.
+Ricky Slade is likely to see the bulk of the carries, with Journey Brown and freshmen Noah Cain and Devyn Ford rounding out a deep rotation.
 Three starters are back up front, but the left tackle spot is worth monitoring, as redshirt freshman Rasheed Walker is penciled in as the favorite to start.
 If Clifford and Penn State's offense needs a few games to find their footing, the defense provides an excellent insurance policy.
 The Nittany Lions held teams to 20.5 points a game and 4.7 yards per play in 2018.
 The strength of this unit is the front seven.
 End Yetur Gross-Matos is poised for All-America honors after recording 20 tackles for a loss and eight sacks last fall.
 Sophomore Micah Parsons is one of college football's rising stars at linebacker, joining an experienced starting trio that features Cam Brown and Jan Johnson.
 John Reid and Tariq Castro-Fields form a solid duo at cornerback.
 Michigan visits Happy Valley in 2019, but Penn State catches Ohio State, Michigan State and Iowa on the road.

 Utah crossed an important hurdle in its program history by claiming the first Pac-12 South crown.
 The next step for coach Kyle Whittingham's team is clear: Win the Pac-12 title and play in a New Year's Six bowl.
 Both goals are attainable for 2019.
 As expected from a Whittingham-coached team, Utah's defense ranks among the best in college football.
 The line is one of the best in the nation, with Bradlee Anae and tackles Leki Fotu and John Penisini poised to challenge for All-America honors.
-Transfers Manny Bowen (Penn State) and Francis Bernard (BYU) are likely to fill the void left behind by Chase Hansen and Cody Barton at linebacker.
+Transfer Francis Bernard (BYU) will fill some of the void left behind by Chase Hansen and Cody Barton at linebacker.
 Some retooling is needed in the secondary following the departures of safeties Marquise Blair and Corrion Ballard.
 While the starting unit will look a little different, the level of performance shouldn't change.
 Cornerback Jaylon Johnson, safety Julian Blackmon and defensive back Javelin Guidry lead a group that held Pac-12 teams to just 58.6 percent passing last fall.
 Injuries to quarterback Tyler Huntley and running back Zack Moss hindered Utah's offense in 2018.
 The Utes ended the year by averaging 5.7 yards a play and 28.1 points a game, but there’s room for improvement.
 Coordinator Andy Ludwig's return to Salt Lake City is one of the offseason's top coordinator hires, and he's tasked with helping Huntley take the next step in his development.
-Assisting Huntley is a solid group of receivers, including all-around playmaker Britain Covey and tight ends Cole Fotheringham and Brant Kuithe.
+Assisting Huntley is a solid group of receivers, including all-around playmaker Britain Covey (recovering from an ACL injury) and tight ends Cole Fotheringham and Brant Kuithe.
 The Utes have to replace two starters up front but usually do a good job of rebuilding in the trenches.
 Special teams are often overlooked, but Utah will miss standout kicker Matt Gay and punter Mitch Wishnowsky.
 The Utes left spring with concerns at kicker and tapped into the transfer portal for help with the addition of UCLA graduate Andrew Strauch.
 Utah is clearly the class of the Pac-12 South and the Nov.
 2 date at Washington could be an early preview of the conference title game.

 It’s a close call between Washington and Oregon for the top spot in the Pac-12 North.
 With the Huskies hosting the Ducks this season, and a belief in Chris Petersen and his staff, Washington is Athlon's pick to win the division once again in 2019.
 The Huskies held teams to 16.4 points a game and 4.67 yards a play last fall.
 The defense may not match those totals with just two returning starters but a significant drop-off isn't likely.
 Coordinator Jimmy Lake should have this unit performing at a high level in short order, especially with plenty of talent returning in the secondary and Benning Potoa'e and Levi Onwuzurike back to anchor the trenches.
 Washington's offense did just enough to win the Pac-12 last season, but Petersen and coordinator Bush Hamdan need more out of this group.
 Georgia transfer Jacob Eason is slated to replace Jake Browning under center, and the Huskies have a breakout star in Salvon Ahmed ready to move into the No. 1 running back role.
 Eason brings more arm strength and downfield passing ability to the offense, which will open up more opportunities for Ty Jones and Aaron Fuller.
 The return of tight end Hunter Bryant to full strength should provide a boost to the passing game.
 The line is among the best in the nation, with left tackle Trey Adams back to 100 percent after missing most of 2018 due to injury.
 The schedule sets up in Washington's favor.
 The Huskies catch USC, Oregon, Utah and Washington State all in Seattle this fall.